vplauzon/track-db/documentation/index-structure.md

 * `string`
 * A tuple of arbitrary length with a combinaison of the previous types

-As an implementation detail, each document revision is identified by a revision-id of type `Guid`.
-It is unique accross all tables in the database.
-Being a random Guid, it has the property of minimizing contention (as opposed to an incrementing long) when multiple documents are inserted.
+As an implementation detail, each document revision is identified by a revision-id of type `long`, unique accross all tables in the database.
+It is simply incremented from `1`.
+This choice has the property of streamlining the insertion/update of multiple documents.

 All data for a database is stored in one file (`ipdb.data`).
 The file is divided into 4 KBs block.
 A block map is managed by a `Manager` which reserves them and release them (when all data in it is empty) to a `StorageManager`.